Shai1436/nlcli/replit.md

 # Overview

 Natural Language CLI Tool (nlcli) is a universal command-line interface that translates natural language into OS commands using OpenAI's GPT-4o.
-The tool is designed as a cross-platform solution that works on Linux, macOS, and Windows, providing users with an intuitive way to execute system commands using plain English.
-The application includes comprehensive safety measures, command history tracking, and is built with enterprise expansion capabilities in mind.
+It aims to provide a cross-platform, intuitive way to execute system commands using plain English, integrating comprehensive safety measures, command history, and enterprise expansion capabilities.

 # User Preferences